About the Project

 - Promoting the project as a successful learning model in rural areas through its recognition by the Peruvian government.

-Today the project serves 2,823 young people (1,186 girls and 1,637 boys), who study in 40 schools in 11 Peruvian regions.
+Through the project, students receive a well-rounded education.
+The methodology has been successfully used since 2002, and is now implemented in 40 alternate rural schools (ARS) in 11 Peruvian regions, assisting 2,823 young people.
 In 2013 1,657 young people in the project completed secondary education.
 Of those who finished school before 2012, 52 percent are in tertiary education and 68 percent are working independently.
-Seventy-eight percent remain linked to their families and communities and 31 percent of them are developing business plans.
+78% remain linked to their families and communities and 31% of them are developing business plans.
 The project supports increased family income.
 In many cases, the new businesses finance tertiary education.

 - Selecting schools and communities